Basis-Theory/basistheory-python/CONTRIBUTING.md

 ## Running tests

-Copy the `./integration-tests/pytest.ini.example` file to `./integration-tests/pytest.ini` and enter a valid Basis Theory API url and API keys into this file.
+Copy the `./integration-tests/pytest.ini.example` file to `./integration-tests/pytest.ini` and enter configuration settings for a valid Basis Theory tenant.

+- `BT_API_URL` is typically set to point to the dev environment: `https://api-dev.basistheory.com`
+- `BT_API_KEY` should be set to an API key for a `private` application that can reveal data on read, search, and use and mask data on create, update, and delete.
+- `BT_MANAGEMENT_API_KEY` should be set to an API key for a `management` application with all permissions.
+- `BT_CARD_REACTOR_ID` should be set to the id of a Stripe card reactor, configured with a valid Stripe API key (either create your own Stripe account, or refer to 1pass for access to a shared account).

 To run tests using this configuration, run: